What is CPEC?

 Both countries have an enduring free trade agreement.
 China has recently pledged to contribute almost $43 billion US dollars.

-China has turned into Pakistan’s second-biggest exchanging partner, while Pakistan becomes China’s most important investment destination in South Asia with total two-sided trade reached 18 billion US dollars.
+China has turned into Pakistan’s second-biggest exchanging partner, while Pakistan becomes China’s most important investment destination in South Asia with total two-sided trade reaching 18 billion US dollars.

 Pakistan’s representative has described the relations between Pakistan and China as, higher than the mountains, deeper than the oceans, stronger than steel, dearer than eyesight, sweeter than honey, and so on.

 China-Pakistan Economic Corridor (CPEC) plan is the most significant achievement that is recently carved by China for economic growth and development in Pakistan.

 The CPEC route map will unite Pakistan with China as well as with Central Asian countries through highways.